We rent two general types of firearms: NON-FIRING REPLICAS (below) and BLANK FIRING

 British Lee-Enfield RifleThis bolt action repeating rifle was the primary firearm used by the British military from the turn of the century to the late 1950s.

-Wood and metal with limited working action and removable magazine.
-Sling included.
+Wood and metal "Functional Replica" with working action and removable magazine.

 $12.50